 Oppo's pre-loaded apps are good enough to get you started, but are a bit short on features.

 Other pre-loaded apps include a timer, clock, and stopwatch.
 You’ll also find apps for breathing exercises as well as guided workouts.
 The range of workouts here is pretty limited, and it isn’t much more than a beginner’s guide to getting started on a fitness journey.
 You’ll also find a sound recorder as well as a range of Google apps.

 I really like the tile-like widgets on Wear OS, but weirdly enough, the Oppo Watch wouldn’t display my calendar entries on the Google Calendar tile.
 Huh.

 The ability to take phone calls over the watch’s speaker definitely tickled my inner Dick Tracy.
-However, the tinny sound wasn’t particularly great and I didn’t find myself using the feature much.
-Still, the speaker is a valuable addition for when you need to quickly interact with Google Assistant.
+However, the tinny sound wasn’t particularly great, and I didn’t find myself using the feature much.
+Still, the speaker is a valuable addition for when you need to interact with Google Assistant quickly.

 Value and competition

 The Oppo Watch nails the key tenets of a good smartwatch.
 All-day battery life, fluid performance, reliable connectivity, and affordability.